Alcohol and Other Drugs Policy

 Section A: Occidental Expectations of Behavior

-Occidental College recognizes that alcohol can be consumed in a responsible and legal manner and has identified expectations of behavior that support the safe and legal consumption of alcohol.
-Any student who consumes alcohol retains responsibility for any violation of the College’s Code of Student Conduct.
-The Dean of Students Office is responsible for the clarification, interpretation and implementation of the alcohol policy.
+Occidental respects the rights of community members to exercise their legal options regarding alcohol consumption and recognizes that responsible alcohol use can be compatible with healthy adult behavior and successful social events.
+As such, Occidental College has identified expectations of behavior that support the safe and legal consumption of alcohol.
+Any student who consumes alcohol remains responsible for any violation of the College’s Code of Student Conduct.
+The Dean of Students Office is responsible for interpreting and implementing this Policy.

-- Behavior: Behavior that results from the use of alcohol may not disrupt the community of the residence halls, campus or surrounding environment.
-Students of legal age who use alcohol must do so in a way that does not compromise the rights and safety of others.
+- Behavior: Students in lawful possession of alcohol shall not disrupt the community in the residence halls, on campus, or in the surrounding environment.
+Students who use alcohol shall do so in a way that does not compromise, or infringe on, the rights and safety of others.

 - Sale of Alcoholic Beverages: The unlicensed sale of alcoholic beverages is prohibited.
 This includes the selling of tickets to events where alcoholic beverages are provided, charging admission or accepting donations for any activity involving alcohol.
 Also, a student organization may not use College funds to purchase or provide alcohol at its social events, either on or off campus.